hmchen-github/genai-toolbox/docs/en/resources/tools/http/http.md

         type: integer
 ```

-### Bearer Token
+### Google Cloud OAuth2 Token

-Toolbox can automatically generate and add an OAuth2 bearer token to the
+Toolbox can automatically generate and add a Google Cloud OAuth2 token to the
 `Authorization` header using Google Application Default Credentials.
 This is useful for authenticating with Google Cloud APIs.
-To enable this, set the `bearer` field to `true`:
+To enable this, set the `googleCloudOAuth2` field to `true`:

 ```yaml
 my-http-tool: